 - ICDL has rigorous Quality Assurance Standards (QAS) and regular quality audits are conducted internally and externally.

-The detailed syllabus for the Presentations (Advanced) module is publicly available, so that there is complete clarity about what is covered.
+The detailed syllabus for the Presentation (Advanced) module is publicly available, so that there is complete clarity about what is covered.

 The syllabus document, which sets out the specific skills and knowledge that you will learn and against which you will be certified, can be downloaded here.